Wizardsoft/TelephonyIntegrationExample/README.md

 # Telephony Integration Example

-Example of Integrating your Phone System with Recruit Wizard's Public API
+Example App showcasing Integrating your Phone System with Recruit Wizard's Public API

 The app will demonstrate